 Link Inspection

 Regardless if the link is read-only (for links created by plugins) or created through one of the image connection operations, a link may be selected and inspected.
-The inspection includes all arguments used by the plugin, if applicable, and EXIF comparison analysis, as shown in the figure below.
+The inspection includes all parameters, a input mask if provided and an EXIF comparison analysis, as shown in the figures below.